 Most of the soils with high groundwater levels also experience problems due to the compressible properties of the soil.
-Within the Clatsop Plains Plan, a high percentage of the compressible soils are designated for farm or forest use or are zoned Lake and Wetlands.
+Within the Clatsop Plains-Plan, a high percentage of lands with the-compressible soils are designated for farm or forest use or are zoned Lake and Wetlands, limiting the development potential of these properties.